 Everybody knows who saw a thread and who marked it for follow-up at any time.
 If you think a person should participate in a conversation, a simple @mention will notify them asynchronously next time they are active.

-On top of all that, there are no online/offline indicators and no real-time component.
-Every team member individually decides the interval in which they receive updates and how they want to be notified, making room for focus-time and a calmer way of collaborating.
+Every team member decides the interval in which they receive updates and how they want to be notified, making room for focus-time and a more individual way of collaborating.